 Director

-Judith is a heritage professional currently working in heritage planning with the City of New Westminster.
+Judith is a heritage professional currently working in heritage planning with the City of Richmond.
 A member of the Canadian Association of Heritage Professionals, she studied History and the Conservation of Historic Buildings before serving as Executive Director of Vancouver Heritage Foundation from 2013 to 2021.
 Finding inspiration in all sorts of historic buildings, sites and landscapes, Judith's work has often highlighted the opportunities that heritage places can offer including connecting to diverse community stories and deepening understanding, enriching our daily environments, and contributing to local economies and a more sustainable future.

 Judith is pleased to contribute to Heritage BC’s work supporting communities throughout the province in recognizing, caring for and sharing the heritage places and cultural heritage that they value.
 Her experience in non-profit leadership and operations is complemented by a background in business management, marketing and communications.